-For the last five years I’ve polled the PAN staff, a group of voracious readers, about their summer reading plans (you can view our previous lists here: 2012, 2013, 2014, 2015 and 2016).
+For the last five years I’ve polled the PAN staff, a group of voracious readers, about their summer reading plans.
 As the weather starts to heat up, here’s what we’re excited to take to the beach or the pool this summer.

 A common theme throughout the recommendations was dystopian novels.
 For example, Omar El Akkad’s debut book, American War, creates a “haunting” post-apocalyptic universe.
 I’m fascinated by the impact emerging technology will have on our daily lives, and am currently reading Children of the New World by Alexander Weinstein, which explores via a series of short stories the unforeseen and often dark effect that technologies like artificial intelligence and virtual reality could have on society.
 The Circle by Dave Eggers also looks at the future of the technology industry and privacy, and was recently made into a movie.
 Margaret Atwood’s 1985 dystopian classic The Handmaid’s Tale, which I can attest was a wonderful book, also made our lists just as it’s hitting the small screen.